Fitness - for kids

-- Brisk walking, jogging, swimming, cycling and dancing are all aerobic exercises, most of which you can do at home.
+- Brisk walking, jogging, swimming, cycling and dancing are all aerobic exercises.

 - You could join an aerobic class in your area.
 Ask around - there are cheaper classes than those run by sports centres.
 Maybe your local high school or community centre has some.